Arlington Genealogical Society

 Recipients

 Apr.
-13, 2021 - Sylvia Hoad, Volunteer of the Year
+13, 2021 - Sylvia Hoad,

 Sylvia was recognized for her devoted efforts, in the Inaugural Year of this award, chairing and leading the Collections Development Committee.
 She inherited a very large backlog of books obtained before the death of Mary Ann Conrad.
 She and Mark Dellenbaugh worked relentlessly tracking and reviewing those books for selection into our Genealogy and Local History collection, including the submission for binding when necessary, and submission to cataloging, etc.